Reg Reeves

 Reginald Reeves (6 August 1923 – 1 September 1992) was a speedway rider from England.

 Speedway career

 Reeves rode in the top two tiers of British Speedway from 1949 to 1965, riding for various clubs.
 In 1960 and 1961, he returned the leading average in the Provincial League, when riding for the Rayleigh Rockets.
 Also in 1961, he won the Provincial Riders' Championship.

 Family

-His son Eddie Reeves was also a speedway rider.
+Reeves' son Eddie was also a speedway rider.